YinHK-gameDev/unity-learn/prefabs/README.md

 To return the contents of a Prefab instance into a regular GameObject , you unpack the Prefab instance.
 This is exactly the reverse operation of creating (packing) a Prefab, except that it doesn’t destroy the Prefab Asset but only affects the Prefab instance.

-You can unpack a Prefab instance by **right-clicking on it in the Hierarchy and selecting Unpack Prefab.** The resulting GameObject in the Scene no longer has any link to its former Prefab Asset.
+You can unpack a Prefab instance by **right-clicking on it in the Hierarchy to select Prefab and selecting Unpack Prefab.** The resulting GameObject in the Scene no longer has any link to its former Prefab Asset.
 The Prefab Asset itself is not affected by this operation and there may still be other instances of it in your Project.

 ### ref